thoughtspot/dev-workshop/workshop.md

 You can also add multiple runtime filters.
 Let's add one more filter to show only the data for bags. .

 1. Copy the runtime filter code and paste it below the existing entry.
-Make sure you add an additional comma directly after ['midwest']
+Make sure you add an additional comma directly after ['Product Category']
-2. Modify ‘region' in the 2nd run time filter to **item type** and change ‘midwest' to ‘**bags**'.
+2. Modify ‘Product Category' in the 2nd run time filter to **Gender** and change ‘Loans' to ‘**Male**'.
 3. Select ‘ **Run** to render the changes.
-Now data is filtered by the bags sold in the Midwest region.
+Now data is filtered by Loans issued specifically to Males.

 ![11-allruntimefilters](images/11-allruntimefilters.png)